Meet the Staff

 Taahira Goolam Hoosen (Moola) - Lecturer (Health Sciences Education)

 Taahira's academic literacy career started as a writing consultant at the Writing Centre in 2014 until the FHS Writing Lab was established in 2015 where she worked until March 2018.
-From April onwards she began working full time as a lecturer on the New Generation of Academics Programme (nGAP) in the Department of Health Sciences Education where she is also completing her PhD.
-Her previous qualifications in the Biomedical Sciences (BSc (UKZN); BSc (Med) Hons: Human Genetics (UCT); MSc (Med) Haematology (UCT)) and Education (PGCE: Biology) (UCT)) have allowed her to merge her passion for teaching and learning within the scientific literacies domain.
+From April onwards she began working full-time as a lecturer on the New Generation of Academics Programme (nGAP) in the Department of Health Sciences Education where she is also completing her PhD.
+Her educational qualifications in the Biomedical Sciences (BSc (UKZN); BSc (Med) Hons: Human Genetics (UCT); MSc (Med) Haematology (UCT)) and Education (PGCE: Biology) (UCT)) have allowed her to merge her passion for teaching and learning within the scientific literacies domain.